WHY PICK Modern Tiling

 How to Prepare a Wall for Tiling (Top + detailed Tips).

-- Ensure the surface is dust, grease-free and dirt.
+5. Ensure that the surface area is level and smooth.

 Other essential preparation to do prior to you get going: